San Cristóbal Canton

 San Cristóbal Canton is a canton of Ecuador in the Galápagos Islands archipelago and one of the oldest in this insular geological formation.
 It consists of Española, Floreana, Genovesa, San Cristóbal, and Santa Fe Islands.

 History

-Manuel Julián Cobos, a cruel and despotic man, founded a sugar cane plantation and sugar refinery shortly after 1869.
+Manuel Julián Cobos founded a sugar cane plantation and sugar refinery shortly after 1869.
 He built a fortune after the sugar production and contributed to the San Cristobal settlement.
 He took the produce to sell in Guayaquil.
 In 1904, the workers, who were tired of abuse from their master, revolted and killed him.
 The revolting workers were in fact inmates that were placed initially under Antonio Gil Quezada's orders, but later the Ecuadorian authorities worked together with Manuel Julián Cobos to take the inmates as laborers.

 Nowadays, their descendants remain on the isle, both Cobos (descendants from Cobos' son Manuel Cobos Tomalá) and his workers.
 However, some of Cobos descendants (descendants from his daughter Josefina Cobos Baquerizo (universal and rightful heir according to his last will)) remained on the continent (in Ecuador and México) and are spread even into Europe (The Netherlands).